 Inner peace means finding your peace of mind by attaining happiness, contentment, and bliss no matter how difficult things get in your life; it reflects the equilibrium point of self-visualization – self conceptualization (action-reaction), self-inspection – self-introspection (ability-responsibility) and self-actualization – self-imagination (cause-effect) by following the basic principle of the golden mean.

 Ps.
 In order to better comprehend the important concepts of this significant topic here is an example: Just imagine a sailing boat where love is the wind that blows.
-The fear of love is its sails.
+Loving someone or something through the fear of love is its sails.
 The equilibrium point is the imaginary alignment of the angle of the craft, the sails, and the rudder as the touching point with the surface of the water so as to push the sailing boat forward.
 Resilience is the character, the quality, and the endurance of the craft against unexpected weather conditions and the fury of the waves of the sea.
 Behavior is the compass that always points toward the blissful equilibrium of love as the port of the ultimate destination.
-The skills of the captain in order to keep the craft on the right track are also equally important to the appropriate path, the experience of the adventure of the trip, and the final destination.
+The skills of the captain in order to keep the craft on the right track are also equally important to the choice of the appropriate path, the experience of the adventure of the trip, and the final destination.
 It is easier though for the captain to try paths with calm waters and not to go against the wind.
 However, without wind and sails, the craft doesn't move at all.
-This is the central idea and the significant point that we have to keep in mind: No love means no wind and no change; no fear means no sailing and no movement; that further means no port and no tranquility; no purpose and no meaning of life; a missed opportunity to find the port of the blissful equilibrium of love in this lifetime; But there is no reason to worry.
-A missed opportunity is not a lost cause but a chance for spiritual upliftment on the ladder of love.
+This is the central idea and the significant point that we have to keep in mind: No love means no wind and no change; no fear means no sailing no choice and no movement; that further means no port and no tranquility; no purpose and no meaning of life; a missed opportunity to find the port of the blissful equilibrium of love in this lifetime; But there is no reason to worry.
+A missed opportunity is not a lost cause but a chance for spiritual upliftment on the ladder of love until the next momentum for movement arrives.
 According to Plato the ultimate destination of humanity is the knowledge of the essence of beauty and not the love itself.
 That is to apprehend the form of beauty in a kind of vision.
 Visualization is a picture of the mind.
 Conceptualization is the formation of an idea.
 Imagination is a mental faculty and is beyond conceivable.
 In this sense, the essence of the beauty of love is to acknowledge that conceptualization, visualization, and imagination all come together in order to become a whole; What we do not conceive with our senses is also another form of reality as long as we can imagine it as an idea in a form that we choose from.
 This is an elevated state of consciousness where we become able to overcome our doubts, worries, and fears and consciously sense the true, the real, and the authentic all at once; that is to finally apprehend the essence of the beauty of love in its all forms at once that's actually the beauty of the knowledge of the essence of love in all its forms.
-The beauty of the knowledge and acceptance of the essence of self and others with no distinction and judgment; by expressing freely our uniqueness, and the authenticity of ourselves, and by accepting with gratitude coincidences (the coincidental occurrence of events) in our life as synchronicities (the occurrence of meaningful coincidences that seem to have no cause) by understanding that everything happens for a reason; as omens of always being on the right path by being in sync with the “heartbeat of the Earth” that is actually the sound of spiritual love at the top of the ladder of love; this is exactly where our earthly reality vibrates at; at that level, we just have to learn how to be spiritually selfish that is to focus on ourselves during our spiritual awakening so that we can raise our vibration and become a conscious co-creator of our own earthly reality!
+The beauty of the knowledge and acceptance of the essence of self and others with no distinction and judgment; by expressing freely our uniqueness, and the authenticity of ourselves, and by accepting with gratitude coincidences (the coincidental occurrence of events) in our life as synchronicities (the occurrence of meaningful coincidences that seem to have no cause) by understanding that everything happens for a reason; as omens of always being on the right path by being in sync with the “heartbeat of the Earth” that is actually the whisper of spiritual love calling us to the top of the ladder of love; this is exactly where our earthly reality vibrates at; at that level, we just have to learn how to be spiritually selfish that is to focus on ourselves during our spiritual awakening so that we can raise our vibration and finally become a conscious co-creator of our own earthly reality!